-Guided by the 2017-2021 Library Strategic Plan, and with support from the Library Board of Trustees, the Paso Robles Library Foundation and Friends of the Paso Robles Library, the library has worked to move forward by updating technology, decreasing wait times for new and popular materials, focusing on removing barriers to access, and maximizing existing space at both the library and the Library Study Center.
-Now, with 120 years of service, the library is looking ahead by developing "It is my favorite place in plans for its next five years of service, which will initiate in July of 2022.
+Guided by the 2017-2021 Library Strategic Plan, and with support from the Library Board of Trustees, the Paso Robles Library Foundation and Friends of the Paso Robles Library, the library has worked to move forward by updating technology, decreasing wait times for new and popular materials, focusing on removing barriers to access, and maximizing existing space at both the library and the Library Study it is my favorite place in the whole world."

+Center.
+Now, with 120 years of service, the library is looking ahead by developing

+"It is my favorite place in